wavefrontHQ/docs/pages/doc/ts_year.md

 ```
 year(<timeZone>)
 ```
-Returns the year in the specified time zone, plotted against the time on the chart's x-axis.
+Returns the year in the specified time zone.

 ## Parameters
 <table>